Zeex/samp-plugin-jit/README.md

 This is a JIT compiler for SA-MP server.
-It converts AMX bytecode to x86 native code at runtime to speed up script execution.
+It converts AMX bytecode to native x86 code at runtime to achieve maximum performance.